matthewdrees/matthewdrees.github.io/_drafts/2020-12-07-psp-a-self-improvement-process-for-software-engineers.md

 Here's the link to the programming and report exercises: https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=530425.
 In the zip file: Student Workbook/PSP Student Workbook.2006.10.07/PSP Course Materials/ASGKIT PROG*.doc.
 (The link in the book doesn't work anymore.)

 ### Key Takeaways
 1. Introduces a personal development process.
-Asks the reader to write ~20 coding problems and record some metrics (time, # defects, etc.), then analyze those metrics for process improvement and planning.
+Asks the reader to write several small coding problems and record metrics (time, # defects, etc.), then analyze those metrics for process improvement and planning.
 2. A software group at Maturity Model Level 1 introduces ~7.5 defects/KLOC (p 133).
 We should demand defect rates an order of magnitude lower.
 The PSP, and TSP (Team Software Process) describes a way to get there.
+3. Slow down, do a good job on your personal work, and your team will work more efficiently.

 ### Preface
 "The record of most development groups is poor, but the record of software groups is particularly bad." (p xiii).
 "If we are to call ourselves engineers, we must learn to produce quality products on predictable schedules" (p xiv).
 The author compares the challenege of improving software skills to that of running faster, where you measure your current fitness with metrics, and find ways to improve.